 It is important to understand that an appeal is not a new trial.
 An appeal simply affords the losing party in the trial court an opportunity for a higher court to review, reverse, and/or remand any “reversible” error made by a lower court.

-Corey Evan Parker understands the profound grief and disappointment that strikes when a criminal defendant is found guilty and faces incarceration, fines or both.
-As an appellate attorney, Mr. Parker offers sound advice as to the legal rights of the defendant and the steps that must be taken to appeal the adverse decision.
+We understand the profound grief and disappointment that strikes when a criminal defendant is found guilty and faces incarceration, fines or both.
+As appellate attorneys, we offer sound advice as to the legal rights of the defendant and the steps that must be taken to appeal the adverse decision.

-Mr. Parker knows the rules of appellate procedure.
-He will work closely with his client to formulate and submit a persuasive opening brief to the higher court.
+We know the rules of appellate procedure.
+We will work closely with you to formulate and submit a persuasive opening brief to the higher court.

 File the notice of appeal and pay any required fees to the appeals court.